dabrady/site/src/pages/posts/syndicate-harvesting-commits-drafting-to-dev.md

 But there was a problem: adding `github3.py` to my project dependencies broke everything.

-The problem, again, was that my Docker image did not create the environment necessary to support the code I was trying to run.
+The root cause, again, was that my Docker image did not create the environment necessary to support the code I was trying to run.
 I quickly discovered that switching from using `python:3-alpine` back to `python:3` resolved the build issues, though it also brought back the "this thing takes too damn long to build" problem.
 But I was impatient, so I decided to put up with the longer build times to unblock what felt like the "real project development" and deferred solving this performance problem until the end of the project.

 > <small>:warning: SPOILER ALERT :warning:</small>
 > <small>I would eventually switch from using `github3.py` to using `PyGithub` (which did not introduce the same build issues), and if I had just tried it out at this point instead of being so impatient to continue feature development, I could have saved myself a lot of frustration and headaches.</small>